I couldn't help but wonder... where's Samantha?

 While it won't be the same without her, familiar faces like Chris Noth, Mario Cantone, David Eigenberg, Willie Garson and Evan Handler will be reprising their roles, with former Grey's Anatomy star Sara Ramirez set to play a new pal, Che Diaz, described as "a non-binary, queer stand-up comedian who hosts a podcast on which Carrie Bradshaw is regularly featured."
 Given the O.G. series was criticised heavily for its lack of diversity, we're very much here for Ramirez's addition - here's hoping they're not the only one.

 And Just Like That... is still very much in production, so fans will have to be patient.
 That said, insiders suggest it may hit screens later this year, so here's hoping.
 One thing we do know is that when it is finally released, it will be available exclusively on Binge - not a huge surprise given Foxtel's longstanding HBO distribution deal.

 Where to watch the original Sex and the City

 While you wait for the Sex and the City reboot, you can catch all six seasons of the original series on Binge and Foxtel Now.
-Binge is by far the cheapest option of the two, with prices starting from $10 per month and a two-week free trial for new users.
+Binge is by far the cheapest option of the two, with prices starting from $10 per month and a 7-day free trial for new users.

 As for the movies (if you hate yourself enough to watch them again), you can find both Sex and the City films on Binge and Amazon Prime Video.